AndreaRid/NanoscopeAFM_ForceCurve_analysis/README.md

 ## _Introduction_
 These scripts are made with the intent of processing force curves obtained using most of the commercially available Atomic Force Microscopes (AFMs) from Bruker (https://en.wikipedia.org/wiki/Atomic_force_microscopy).
 A force curve describes the process of indentation of a biological sample (chromosomes in this particular case) by a sharp tip (https://www.nature.com/articles/s42254-018-0001-7).
 The curves record the force related to the indentation of the tip and its retraction from the sample, from them, multiple biophysical parameters related to the mechanical and structural properties of the sample can be retrieved.

+After building the pipeline for importing, parsing and processing the curves, a clustering analysis is performed on a batch of 100+ curves using _Dynamic Time Warping_ (DTW), which compares traces based solely on their shape; more information on DTW can be found here: https://paul-mora.com/classification/time-series/clustering/python/Dynamic-Time-Warping-Explanation-and-Testing-on-Audio-and-Tabular-Data/.

 ## _Workflow_

-Both _Nanoscope_converter.py_ , _nanoscope_CurvesContactPoint_determination.py_ and _nanoscope_CurveFit.py_ are used within the different clustering analyses (_PCA_KMeans_Clustering_ and _LongitudinalClustering_DTW_).
-In both clustering analyses, a set of 1000+ curves (stored as raw binary files coming from the instrument) is parsed, converted into arrays which are then processed in order to be used by clustering algorithms.
+Both _Nanoscope_converter.py_ , _nanoscope_CurvesContactPoint_determination.py_ and _nanoscope_CurveFit.py_ are used within the different clustering analyses (within _PCA_KMeans_Clustering_ and _LongitudinalClustering_DTW_ directories).
+For both clustering analyses, a set of 1000+ curves (stored as raw binary files coming from the instrument) is parsed, converted into arrays which are then processed in order to be used by clustering algorithms.
-For both clustering analyses, curves are corrected for background noise, aligned in order to be better compared, fitted using splines etc.
+For both clustering analyses, curves are corrected for background noise, aligned in order to be better compared, fitted using splines etc...

-***PCA_KMeans_Clustering:***

-In **_Chrm_IndentationAnalysis.py_**, for each curve multiple features are extracted, corresponding to biophysical parameters, like the "contact point" (i.e., where the first value of force > 0 is recorded), the max pushing force, derivatives of force, energy of indentation etc...; this allows performing further clustering analyses (_**PCA_analysis.py**_ and **_KMeans.py_**).
+- **_PCA_KMeans_DataPrep.py_** processes and extracts different features describing the curves; these features correspond to biophysical parameters of interest, like the "contact point" (i.e., where the first value of force > 0 is recorded), the max pushing force, derivatives of force, energy of indentation etc...All the parameters are then stored in a dataframe that is used for further clustering analyses (_**PCA_analysis.py**_ and **_KMeans.py_**, within the _PCA_KMeans_Clustering_ directory).

-***LongitudinalClustering_DTW:***

-This folder contains a Longitudinal Clustering analysis; which attempts to cluster the curves based only on their shape.
-Within _**LongitudinalClustering_DataPrep.py**_, curves are preprocessed and their values are stored in an appropriate format for future analyses within .csv files (x and y values are kept separated). _**LongitudinalClustering_analysis.py**_ contains two types of longitudinal clustering functions, one based on the estimation of the Euclidean distance and the other on Dynamic Time Warping (DTW), more information on the latter can be found here: https://paul-mora.com/classification/time-series/clustering/python/Dynamic-Time-Warping-Explanation-and-Testing-on-Audio-and-Tabular-Data/.
-Given that DTW is quite demanding in terms of computing power, the DTW analysis has been parallelized within _**DTW_parallelization.py**_.
-The results of the longitudinal clustering analyses consist of the so-called distance matrices (stored as .csv files, condensed_distances.csv and condensed_distances_parallel.csv).
-The distance matrix is then used in _**Clustering_ResultsPlotting.py**_ to produce the dendrogram that cluster the curves and to plot the obtained clusters (see figures).
+- **_LongitudinalClustering_DataPrep.py_** processes the curves and stores their y- and x- values into two separate dataframes that are then used to perform Dynamic Time Warping analysis.
+The DTW analysis is performed within the _LongitudinalClustering_DTW_ directory; since DTW is quite demanding in terms of computing power, the DTW analysis has been also parallelized in _**DTW_parallelization.py**_.

 ## _Contents_